Colin Roderick: Early life and education

-Colin Roderick was born in Mount Morgan, Queensland on 27 July 1911.
+Colin Roderick was born in Mount Morgan, Queensland on 27 July, 1911.

 He attended Bundaberg State School and then, while working as a school teacher, studied through the external studies programme at the University of Queensland, graduating in 1936 with a B.A.
 He later graduated from the same university with a B.Ed., an M.A., an M.Ed., and finally, in 1954, with a Ph.D. for which he wrote a thesis on Australian novelist Rosa Praed.
 For part of this period he belonged to the Australian Army.

 Career

 Roderick worked as editor for the Australian publisher and bookseller Angus & Robertson from 1945 through 1965 and was the firm's director in 1961–65.

-During the 1950s he played an "instrumental" role in the setting up of a chair of Australian literature at the University of Sydney.
+During the 1950s, he played an "instrumental" role in the setting up of a chair of Australian literature at the University of Sydney.
 He also helped establish the Miles Franklin Literary Award.

-In 1965 he was appointed the inaugural professor of English at the James Cook University, in Townsville, Queensland.
-During this period he set up the Foundation for Australian Literary Studies (FALS).
+In 1965, he was appointed as the inaugural professor of English at the James Cook University, in Townsville, Queensland.
+During this period, he set up the Foundation for Australian Literary Studies (FALS).
 The Colin Roderick Award, founded in 1967, is named for him.